jpottruff/mongodb-complete-developers-guide/README.md

 Any of the examples can be run in a mongo shell or a GUI like [Studio3T](https://studio3t.com/download/)

-You will likely want to install the [Mongo Database Tools](https://www.mongodb.com/docs/database-tools/) as well.
+You'll want to install [Mongo Database Tools](https://www.mongodb.com/docs/database-tools/) as well.

 ## Notes